frankdwhitworth/cfs-research/README.md

 ## Distributions

 This is the open-source version of cFS, released under an Apache 2.0 license.
-The open source cFS is limited to the framework and common apps, libraries, and tools, which includes and is limited to: cFE, OSAL, PSP, Command Ingest (Lab), Telemetry Output (Lab), Scheduler (Lab), Sample App, Sample Lib, Data Storage, File Manager, HouseKeeping, Health and Safety, Memory Dwell, CFDP File Transfer, CheckSum, Limit Checker, Memory Manager, Stored Command, cFS Ground System, elf2cfetbl, and tblCRCTool.
+The open source cFS is limited to the framework and common apps, libraries, and tools, which includes and is limited to: cFE, OSAL, PSP, Command Ingest (Lab), Telemetry Output (Lab), Scheduler (Lab), Blinker App, Sample Lib, Data Storage, File Manager, HouseKeeping, Health and Safety, Memory Dwell, CFDP File Transfer, CheckSum, Limit Checker, Memory Manager, Stored Command, cFS Ground System, elf2cfetbl, and tblCRCTool.
 Changes to the open repositories are limited to bug fixes and minor enhancements to those components.

 A Government-use (Distro C) version of cFS with features for a full flight mission is available through a Software User Agreement.
 For more information about government version features or to explore partnerships, please [contact the cFS team](<mailto:cfs-program@lists.nasa.gov>).